Economy of Buffalo, New York: Life sciences

-Buffalo has become a center for bioinformatics and human genome research, such as that done by researchers at the University at Buffalo and Roswell Park Comprehensive Cancer Center.
-This consortium is known as the Buffalo Niagara Medical Campus.
-It also includes: Buffalo Hearing & Speech Center, Buffalo Medical Group Foundation, Hauptman-Woodward Medical Research Institute, Kaleida Health, Olmsted Center for the Visually Impaired, Cleveland BioLabs, and Upstate New York Transplant Services.
-The DNA samples used in The Human Genome Project were also collected from anonymous donors from Buffalo.
+Buffalo's modern economy includes a growing bioinformatics and medical research sector.
+Much of this is anchored by institutions such as the University at Buffalo and Roswell Park Comprehensive Cancer Center.
+These institutions, along with several others, are concentrated within the Buffalo Niagara Medical Campus.
+Other partners include the Buffalo Hearing & Speech Center, Buffalo Medical Group Foundation, Hauptman-Woodward Medical Research Institute, Kaleida Health, Olmsted Center for the Visually Impaired, Cleveland BioLabs, and Upstate New York Transplant Services.
+Additionally, DNA samples used in the Human Genome Project were collected from anonymous donors from Buffalo.

-Entrepreneurial resources and life science business consultants accelerate the growth and development of emerging companies found within the Buffalo Niagara Medical Campus and Upstate New York Region.
-For example, Buffalo BioSciences is a technology commercialization partner to the New York State Center of Excellence in Bioinformatics & Life Sciences and contributed to the launch and early success of Empire Genomics - a firm based on research conducted at Roswell Park Comprehensive Cancer Center by Dr. Norma Nowak enabling the delivery of personalized medicine.
+The medical campus also hosts early-stage technology companies and commercialization firms that partner with the New York State Center of Excellence in Bioinformatics & Life Sciences, such as Empire Genomics.